TheGreyGhost/dragonmounts2-1.12.2/README.md

-# Dragon Mounts 2 - WolfShotz Fork
+# Dragon Mounts Configurable
-Fork made to help develop the Dragon mounts 2 mod alongside @TheRPGAdventurer
+Fork intended to make Dragon Mounts much easier to configure Just focussing on the core elements for now, i.e. the dragon itself